maybebyte/domain-sift/README.md

 ## License

-This software is Copyright (c) 2023 by Ashlen.
+This software is Copyright © 2023 by Ashlen.

 This is free software, licensed under the ISC License.
 For more details, see the `LICENSE` file in the project root.